JiHaripriya/ES6-Works/README.md

     }<br/>
     a.
 From the above, console the address values (using destructuring)<br/>
     b.
 Write a function that prevent the above object from adding new properties but change its pinCode to 55555<br/>

+## Assignment - 5

+I. Data for some of the matches played in 2018 FIFA World Cup 2018 is gievn.
+Find solution for the following queries using ES6 Methods:

+#### Array Operations

+1. The match details for semi final -1 appears to be missing from the data.
+Add new match detail into the matches array without mutating the original Array ( set Id number as 4).
+2. Create a new variable and sort the matches array based on the Id property.
+3. Check whether the matches array contains only knockout matches and save the result to a new variable.
+4. Create a new variable from the sample data which contains only the details of knockout matches.
+5. Create a new variable finalData and return only the details of the Final Match.
+6. Create a new Variable and return only the stadium names as a list.

+#### Object Operations
+1. From the already created finalData variable, use ES6 object destructuring to create variables that return details of team1 and team2.
+2. Update the finalData variable and update the stadium property to { key: “Moscow”, name: “Moscow Stadium” }.

+II.
+Data for sample employee list of the company is gievn.
+Find solution for the following queries using ES6 Methods:

+1. Create an array with employees who have above 30 years old and experience above 5 years.
+2. Create an array with employees other than CSS technology.
+3. Employees from CALICUT who have above 5 years of experience are eligible for bonuses.
+Create a list satisfying the above condition.
+4. Find the total age of employees working in REACT technology.
+5. Employee A1 got a transfer from CALICUT to TVM.
+Update the existing array with the new place of A1.